The goal of your marketing team is to help your sales team.

 1. Share customer feedback with marketing

-Sales professionals have access – in between your cold calls and rejections – to priceless data that other teams do not: raw feedback from real life prospects.
+Sales professionals have access – in between your cold calls and rejections – to priceless data that other teams do not: raw feedback from real life prospects from calls and demos.

 These snippets of conversations might not seem significant at the time, but it’s the gems from these 1:1 conversations that can mold how your company does its marketing, what product features should get built, and what pricing should be applied.